nopnop2002/Raspberry-ili9325/README.md

 ----

 # Analog Touch Sensor
-OPEN SMART product has an analog touch sensor, but the RaspBerry Pi can't use it because it can't input analog.
+OPEN SMART products have an analog touch sensor, but they cannot be used with Pi because Pi cannot input analog.

 ---